-To make catchup to keep twenty years.
+To make Catchup to keep twenty Years.

-TAKE a gallon of strong stale beer, one pound of anchovies washed from the pickle, a pound of shalots, peeled, half an ounce of mace, half an ounce of cloves, a quarter of an ounce of whole pepper, three or sour large races of ginger, two quary of the large mushroom-slaps rubbed to pieces.
-Cover all this close, and let it simmer till it is half wasted, then strain it through a slannel-bag; let it stand till it is quite cold, then bottle it You may carry it to the Indies.
-A spoonful of this to a pound of fresh butter melted, makes a fine sish-sauce; or in the room of gravy-sauce.
+AKE a gallon of strong stale beer, one pound of anchovies washed from the pickle, a pound of shalots peeled, half an ounce of mace, half an ounce of cloves, a quarter of an ounce of whole pepper, three or four large faces of ginger, two quarts of the large mushroom-flaps rubbed to pieces.
+Cover all this chose, and let it summer till it is half wasted, then strain it through a stannel bag, let it stand till it is quite cold, then bottle it.
+You may carry it to the Indies.
+A spoonful of this to a pound of fresh butter melted, makes sine fish-sauce: or in the room of gravy-sauce.
 The stronger and staler the beer is, the better the catchup will be.

-To make fish sauce to keep the whole year.
+To make Fish-Sauce to keep the whole Year.

-YOU must take twenty-sour anchovies, chop them, hones and all, put to them ten shalots cut small, a handful of scraped-horse-raddish, a quarter of an ounce of mace, a quart of white wine, a pint of water, one lemon cut into slices, half a pint of anchovy liquor, a pint of red wine, twelve e over, twelve pepper-corns.
-Boil them together till it comes to a quart; strain it off, cover it close, and keep it in a cold dry place; two spoonfuls will be sufficient for a pound of butter.
+You must take twenty-four anchovies, chop them, bones and all, put to them ten shalots cut small, a handful of scraped horse-radish, a quarter of an ounce of mace, a quart of white wine, a pint of water, one lemon cut into slices, half a pint of anchovy liquor, a pint of red wine, twelve cloves, twelve pepper-corns.
+Boil them together till it comes to a quart; strain it off, cover it close, and keep it in a cool dry place.
+Two spoonfuls will be sufficient for a pound of butter.

-It is a pretty sauce either for boiled sowl, veal, &c. or in the room of gravy, lowering it with hot water, and thickening it with a piece of butter rolled in flour.
+It is a pretty fauce either for boiled fowl, veal, &c. or in the room of gravy, lowering it with hot water, and thicken it with a piece of butter rolled in flour.

-To pot dripping to fry fift, meat, or fritters, &c.
+To pot Dripping, to fry Fifb, Meat, or Fritters, &c.

-TAKE fix pounds of good beef-dripping, boil it in soft water, strain it into a pan, let it stand till cold; then take off the hard fat, and scrape off the gravy which sticks to the inside.
-I has do eight times; when it is cold and hard, take it off cean from the water, put it into a large sauce-pan, with six bay-leaves, twelve cloves, half a pound of salt, and a quarter of a pound of whole pepper.
-Let the sat be all melted and just hot; let it stand till it is not enough to strain through a sieve into the pot, and stand till it is quite rold, then cover it up.
+TAKE six pounds of good beef-dripping, boil it in soft water, strain it into a pan, let it stand till cold; then take off the hard fat, and scrape off the gravy which sticks to the inside.
+Thus do eight times; when it is cold and hard, take it off clean from the water, put it into a large sauce-pan, with six bay-leaves, twelve cloves, half a pound of salt, and a quarter of a pound of whole pepper.
+Let the sat be all melted and just hot, let it stand till it is not enough to strain through a sieve into the pot, and stand till it is quite cold, then cover it up.
 Thus you may do what quantity you please.
-The best way to keep any sort of dripping is to turn the pot upside down, and then no rate can get at it.
-It it will keep on ship-board, it will made as sine pulf-passe crust as any butter can do, or crust for puddings, &c.
+The best way to keep any fort of dripping is to turn the pot upside-down, and then no rats can get at it.
+If it will keep on ship board, it will make as sine pust-passe crust, as any butter can do, or crust for puddings, &c.

-To pickle mushrooms for the sea.
+To pickle Mushrooms for the Sea.